Seedless Che / Melon Berry (Potted)

 (Maclura tricuspidata)

-Also called Mandarin melon berry, che is a lesser know relative of mulberry and fig. It produces small, round red fruits in early fall with pleasant sweet flavor and notes of watermelon.
-This is a self fertile selection which produces seedless fruit and does not require a male tree for pollination.
+Also called ‘Mandarin melon berry’, che is a lesser know relative of mulberry and fig. It produces round, red fruits in early fall with pleasant sweet flavor and notes of watermelon.
+This is a self-fertile selection which produces seedless fruit and does not require a male tree for pollination.
 Young trees have small thorns but as branches mature trees become more thornless.
-Like mulberries and figs, che is rarely troubled by any pests or diseases.
-Grafted on native Osage orange rootstock for hardiness, vigor and improved tree form.
+Like mulberries and figs, che is rarely troubled by any pests or diseases, with shiny green leaves that look great as a landscape tree.
+Grafted on native osage orange rootstock that we have grown from seed for hardiness, vigor and improved tree form.

 Light: Full sun